 Also in this tab, you can view in more detail the course you are registered for and, as the academic year goes by, you will see provisional coursework grades appear.
 At the end of the year, after the formal exam boards have confirmed your provisional grades and a formal summary of your overall result has been sent to you by email, then you will have access to your full year’s results.

 Changing one or more courses might have an impact on the title of your degree or your eligibility to graduate.
 Therefore, you must seek academic advice before proceeding.
-When you are confident with the change/s you wish to make, pick up a Request to Change form from your Faculty/Department office.
-Once you have completed this and left it with the Faculty, they will go through the authorisation procedure and pass on any approved changes to Student Administration so that your record can be updated.
+When you are confident with the change/s you wish to make you will to complete a Request to Change Form.
+For Level F and C students this is an on line process, you should consult your personal tutor for guidance about entering this system.
+For Level I and H students the form can be accessed from the Course Change Form on the Student Administration web pages.
+Once you have completed and submitted this form, they will go through the authorisation procedure and pass on any approved changes to Student Administration so that your record can be updated.
 You will be able to view these changes in the My Details (Academic) tab in your SRM.

 This answer is aimed at students on taught programmes.
 For postgraduate research students, please click here to visit the relevant webpages.